jeager/novaquotes/README.md

 Run `bundle install` on the root of the project

-Make sure to configure your database to use Postgres Run `rake db:setup` then `rake db:migrate`
+Make sure to configure your database to use Postgres and set your user and password.

+Run `rake db:setup` then `rake db:migrate`

-`rails s -p 3001` to start the server (use port 3001, so the client will run on port 3000)
+Finally run `rails s -p 3001` to start the server (use port 3001, so the client will run on port 3000)

 #### Client

 Inside the client folder do:

-`yarn install`

-or

-`npm install`
+`yarn install` or `npm install`

 and then

-`yarn start`
+`yarn start` or `npm start`

 #### Run both systems with foreman